 Others say it earned its name because it became popular to serve with ice cream.
 Whatever the case, this rich, homemade cake makes a wonderful treat for any occasion.
 In truth, it makes the occasion!
-These Victoria-style sponge cakes taste every bit as good as they look.
+These moist Victoria-style sponge cakes taste every bit as good as they look.

 Buckeye Cookery and Practical Housekeeping (1877)